Alkoxide

 In chemistry, an alkoxide is the conjugate base of an alcohol and therefore consists of an organic group bonded to a negatively charged oxygen atom.
-They are written as RO-, where R is the organic substituent.
+They are written as RO-, where R is the organyl substituent.
 Alkoxides are strong bases and, when R is not bulky, good nucleophiles and good ligands.
 Alkoxides, although generally not stable in protic solvents such as water, occur widely as intermediates in various reactions, including the Williamson ether synthesis.
 Transition metal alkoxides are widely used for coatings and as catalysts.

 Enolates are unsaturated alkoxides derived by deprotonation of a C\sH bond adjacent to a ketone or aldehyde.
 The nucleophilic center for simple alkoxides is located on the oxygen, whereas the nucleophilic site on enolates is delocalized onto both carbon and oxygen sites.
 Ynolates are also unsaturated alkoxides derived from acetylenic alcohols.

-Phenoxides are close relatives of the alkoxides, in which the alkyl group is replaced by a derivative of benzene.
+Phenoxides are close relatives of the alkoxides, in which the alkyl group is replaced by a phenyl group.
 Phenol is more acidic than a typical alcohol; thus, phenoxides are correspondingly less basic and less nucleophilic than alkoxides.
-They are, however, often easier to handle, and yield derivatives that are more crystalline than those of the alkoxides.
+They are, however, often easier to handle and yield derivatives that are more crystalline than those of the alkoxides.